Orpius/SDK/docs/UserGuide/index.md

 Each custom tool is registered in the system with a unique name and made available to AI Agents under your control.
 This allows agents to call your organisation’s existing code, libraries, or services securely—without exposing them externally.

-## How it works
+## Custom Tool Integration Steps

 1. **Register a custom tool** – Open the **Agent Tools** view from the sidebar and select **Custom Tools** .
 2. **Integrate with your application** – Copy the **External ID** and **Access Key**, then paste them into **your application**.
 3. **Expose functionality to Orpius** – Decorate your code with the [Tool] and [ToolMethod] attributes.
 4. **Execute** – The Orpius SDK automatically receives and dispatches tool requests at runtime.

-For a deep dive into custom tools, see the (SDK documentation)[../DevelopmentGuides/index.md] for more details on custom tools.
+For a deep dive into custom tools, see the [SDK documentation](../DevelopmentGuides/index.md) for more details on custom tools.
 Example implementations are included in the downloadable SDK.

 ## Using Events to Trigger Activities